isc-projects/kea/doc/sphinx/arm/logging.rst

 This option can be used to specify the layout pattern of log messages for a logger.
-Kea logging is implemented using the Log4Cplus library and whose output formatting is based, conceptually, on the printf formatting from C and is discussed in detail in the the next section :ref:`logging-message-format`.
+Kea logging is implemented using the Log4Cplus library and whose output formatting is based, conceptually, on the printf formatting from C and is discussed in detail in the next section :ref:`logging-message-format`.

 Each output type (stdout, file, or syslog) has a default ``pattern`` which describes the content of its log messages.
-This parameter can be used to specifiy your own pattern.
-The pattern for each logger is governed individually so each configured logger can have it's own pattern.
-Omitting the ``pattern`` parameter or setting it to an empty string, "", will cause Kea to use the default pattern for that logger's output type.
+This parameter can be used to specify a desired pattern.
+The pattern for each logger is governed individually so each configured logger can have its own pattern.
+Omitting the ``pattern`` parameter or setting it to an empty string, "", causes Kea to use the default pattern for that logger's output type.

 In addition to the log text itself, the default patterns used for ``stdout``